 4. Coupler.io

-Coupler.io is a data pipeline tool designed to automate scheduled imports from multiple data sources into Google Sheets, with a focus on consolidating data for reporting and analytics.
+Coupler.io is a data pipeline tool that automates scheduled imports from multiple external sources into Google Sheets, optimized for consolidating data for reporting and analytics rather than event-driven or transactional workflows.

 Key features: